 Many site builders, like Wix and BoldGrid, have app stores that let you choose from many different types of form apps and plugins.
 Each one will have different features and capabilities, and some even allow additional control over editing using CSS.
-Other site builders, like Strikingly, don’t have app stores; instead they have built-in contact forms that you can quickly and easily add.
+Other site builders, like Strikingly, don’t have app stores; instead, they have built-in contact forms that you can quickly and easily add.
 While the editing and design features there are limited, the basic form looks pretty good, and you can use a service like MailChimp to simply add a form with HTML.

 If you’re looking for ideas for your own form, here are 5 different sign-up forms that can help you increase your subscribers list.

 Popup forms are very popular, specifically “exit” popups, because they convert.
-The idea is that when a visitor is on your site, and moves their cursor to hover over the tab to leave the site, a popup appears asking them to subscribe.
+The idea is that when a visitor is on your site and moves their cursor to hover over the tab to leave the site, a popup appears asking them to subscribe.
 This usually includes a very appealing incentive, like downloading a helpful e-book, getting a significant discount, or joining a free webinar.
-There are a number of WordPress plugins that allow you to do this, which means that you can use a site builder like BoldGrid and still benefit from a WYSIWYG interface (“What you see is what you get”).
+There are a number of WordPress plugins that allow you to do this, which means that you can use a site builder like GoDaddy and still benefit from a WYSIWYG interface (“What you see is what you get”).

 Sometimes, a simple and straightforward form is all you need.
 The form below, from the Ted Baker fashion site, says it all.
 The title is straightforward and you only have one field to enter.
 Usually, companies prefer to add the “Name” field so that they can personalize their emails, but since most marketing emails have personalized greetings nowadays, it is less effective.
 In this case, the personalization is in the button.
-By choosing “Woman” or “Men”, users tell the company what types of emails they’re interested in, and they get more targeted content.
+By choosing “Women” or “Men”, users tell the company what types of emails they’re interested in, and they get more targeted content.
 Minimalist forms can be created with nearly any website builder that supports email marketing, even if they don’t have an app store.
-Many site builders have professional website templates with built-in forms that require very little editing and customization.
+Many site builders have professional website templates with sign up forms that require very little editing and customization.

 Below is another great example of a sign-up form by Fizzle.co.
 The title is very clear and enticing, and they’ve added another two lines so visitors can get more info on the benefits of signing up.
 In general, a sign-up form with fewer fields to fill out will result in more conversions than one with an overwhelming number of fields of required information.
 Subscribers want something quick and easy, otherwise, they’re likely to decide to put off signing up – possibly, for good.

 The most popular type of form used is the standard MailChimp form with two fields – Name and Email.
 MailChimp isn’t necessarily the most popular provider, but they stand out when it comes to ease of use and design capabilities.
-They are also easily added on sitebuilders like BoldGrid and Wix.
+They are also easily added on-site builders like BoldGrid and Wix.

 Social Triggers simply tell it like it is and let visitors know that subscribing will be very worthwhile for them: